So, like many of you, I used to suffer from insomnia.

 By the way, hold on to those.

-We may need them in four in three years.
+We may need him in three years.

 Just don't put them in the Hillary archives yet.

-So Boeing, here's some news.
+So, Boeing, here's some news.

 In the wake of Trump's threat to cancel the contract to build the new Air Force One, the company's now agreed to consider cost-cutting measures.

-Saving taxpayer money.
+Oh, saving taxpayer money.

-Wonder if Trump will get credit for that.
+I wonder if Trump will get credit for that.

-I'm sure that the girls of the view will be quite upset.
+I'm sure that the girls of the View will be quite upset.

 Well, this was pretty scary yesterday here in New York.